GuillaumeMougeot/biom3d/README.md

 > **Warning**: This repository is still a work in progress!

-Biom3d automatically configures the training of a 3D U-Net deep learning model for 3D semantic segmentation.
+Biom3d automatically configures the training of a 3D U-Net for 3D semantic segmentation.

 The default configuration matches the performance of [nnUNet](https://github.com/MIC-DKFZ/nnUNet) but is much easier to use both for community users and developers.
 Biom3d is flexible for developers: easy to understand and easy to edit.